abhishekabhi789/LyricsForSpotifyWeb/README.md

 > It's not yet stable and does not guarantee that it will work all the time.

 > [!NOTE]
-> It can show lyrics only while the lyrics button ( :microphone: ) is visible.
->
 > Lyrics in full screen view won't be altered.